bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 ### Required classes

-BigCommerce for WordPress relies on specially named element classes for JavaScript functionality, and we strongly recommend leaving the default class names untouched as you create custom templates.
+BC4WP relies on specially named element classes for JavaScript functionality, and we strongly recommend leaving the default class names untouched as you create custom templates.
 You are, however, welcome to create additional classes.

 ## Accessing BigCommerce data

+BC4WP allows your WordPress site to access most of your BigCommerce data.
+The following will guide you through the process of accessing your products, variants, channels, customers, and customer groups.

 ### Products